amul-dhungel/corona_tracker/README.md

 # coronagraph

-This is a simple flutter quiz app.
+This is a simple graph plot of corona data timeline app.

 <img src="Screenshots/1.JPG">